skadakar/taky-ASN-sidecar/README.md

 This implimentation is TAKY specific, in that it uses the TAKY monitoring port instead of SSL.

-#### The RTSP Sidecar MUST be located on the same host as the RTSP server!
+#### The ASN Sidecar MUST be located on the same host as the RTSPsimple server!

 Overwrite settings by attaching config files to the /data/ folder, as with normal node-red docker.